mahan201/Encryption-App-Mobile/README.md

 # User Interface

 The UI has been developed using Xamarin's Xamal elements and some 3rd party elements from the Syncfusion library.
+More images can be found in the [Images folder](https://github.com/mahan201/Encryption-App-Mobile/tree/master/Images)

 <img src="https://raw.githubusercontent.com/mahan201/Encryption-App-Mobile/master/Images/App%20(2).jpg" width=250>